 At the OU, we’re here to help put higher education back within your grasp with our open-access courses and flexible study arrangements.
 OU study means you do not have to move away and can study from the comfort of your own home.

-The Open University’s Care Experienced Scholarship, in conjunction with The John Lewis Partnership, is launching for the first time in the 2023/2024 academic year, offering four undergraduate scholarships.
+The Open University’s Care Experienced Scholarship, in conjunction with The John Lewis Partnership launched for the first time in the 2023/2024 academic year, offering four undergraduate scholarships.
+In the 2025/26 academic year, we’re offering ten further undergraduate scholarships to care-experienced young people aged 30 and under.

 A scholarship covers OU undergraduate credit-bearing qualifications, paying for the full tuition cost of your qualification, up to 120 credits each seasonal academic year and 360 credits in total.